DASPRiD/Dash/README.md

 `[path, controller, action, methods]`

-`path`, `controller` and `action` will expect a string, whereas `method` will expect either an array of methods this route should expect, a single method in a string, or a string of `'*'` for all methods.
+`path`, `controller` and `action` will expect a string, whereas `method` will expect either an array of methods this route should match, a single method in a string, or a string of `'*'` for all methods.
 An empty string `''` will match no methods.
 Currently, passing no method defaults to `'get'`.

 Along with the indexed shortcut parameters, named configuration can also be passed using key value pairs: